chesterxgchen/NVFlare/docs/quickstart.rst

 Quick Start
 ############

-This quick start guide means to help the user get the FLARE up & running quickly without introducing any advanced concepts.
+This quick start guide means to help the user get FLARE up & running quickly without introducing any advanced concepts.
 For more details, refer to :ref:`getting_started`.